STORIES

 Watches are defined by the movement inside powering the watch.
 Similar to car engines, watch movements determine the functionality and quality of the timepiece.
 There are three types of watch movements: Mechanical, Automatic, and Quartz.

 Automatic watches are among the most advanced of the three movement types.
-Also known as self-winding watches, automatic watches can keep accurate time with daily wear, rather than with manual winding (for mechanical watches) or with a battery (for quartz watches).
+Also known as self-winding watches, automatic watch movements can keep accurate time with daily wear, unlike mechanical watches that require manual winding or quartz watches that rely on batteries.

 Watches are defined by the movement inside powering the watch.
 Similar to car engines, watch movements determine the functionality and quality of the timepiece.
 There are three types of watch movements: Mechanical, Automatic, and Quartz.

 Automatic watches are among the most advanced of the three movement types.
-Also known as self-winding watches, automatic watches can keep accurate time with daily wear, rather than with manual winding (for mechanical watches) or with a battery (for quartz watches).
+Also known as self-winding watches, automatic watch movements can keep accurate time with daily wear, unlike mechanical watches that require manual winding or quartz watches that rely on batteries.

 2. What Are Automatic Watch Movements?